 Paul Moore is a fifth-generation Oklahoman who has gained national and international recognition with his sculpture.
-He grew up on stories of his relatives taking part in Oklahoma’s major historical events, such as the Trail of Tears, the Chisholm Trail, and Oklahoma’s first Land Run.
+He grew up on stories of his relatives taking part in Oklahoma’s major historical events, such as the Trail of Tears and the Chisholm Trail.

 His grandfather grew up next door to Quanah Parker, where Quanah’s youngest wife, Tonarcey, made him baby moccasins at his birth.
 Over the years, Quanah gave him many gifts including a bear claw necklace and horse hair rope.
 These stories, as well as a life-changing visit to the then Cowboy Hall of Fame when he was young, influenced and inspired his decision to become a sculptor.

-Paul is in constant demand for portrait and monumental commissions, and in the past 39 years he sculpted more than 150 commissions.
-His work is in the U.S. Capitol Collection, the Brookgreen Gardens Collection, the John F. Kennedy Presidential Library and Museum, and the Smithsonian National Portrait Gallery.
+Paul is in constant demand for portrait and monumental commissions, and in the past 40 years has sculpted more than 152 commissions.
+His work is in the U.S. Capitol Collection, the Brookgreen Gardens Collection, the John F. Kennedy Presidential Library and Museum, and the Smithsonian’s National Portrait Gallery.
 Numerous municipal, corporate, private, and international institutions also have collected his work.

-In addition, Paul has won numerous awards throughout his career including three Anne Marion Best of Show Awards, the Ray Swanson Memorial Award, three Gold Medals for Sculpture, and four Silver Medals for Sculpture in the CAA Annual Exhibition.
+In addition, Paul has won numerous awards throughout his career including three Anne Marion Best of Show Awards, the Stetson Award, the Ray Swanson Memorial Award, three Gold Medals for Sculpture, and five Silver Medals for Sculpture at the annual Cowboy Artists of America Sale & Exhibition.